Foreign ministers of Iran, Saudi meet in China

-CAIRO, April 6 (Reuters) - The foreign ministers of Iran and Saudi Arabia met in China for the first formal meeting of their most senior diplomats in more than seven years, Saudi state-run Al Ekhbariya television said.
+CAIRO, April 6 (Reuters) - The foreign ministers of Iran and Saudi Arabia met in China for the first formal meeting of their most senior diplomats in more than seven years, Saudi state-run Al Ekhbariya television said, under a deal to revive ties between the regional powers.

 In brief footage broadcast on Twitter in the early hours of Thursday, Prince Faisal bin Farhan Al Saud and his Iranian counterpart, Hossein Amirabdollahian, greet each other before sitting down side by side.

+For Saudi Arabia, the deal could mean improved security.
+The kingdom has blamed Iran for arming the Houthis, who carried out missile and drone attacks on its cities and oil facilities.

+In 2019, Riyadh blamed a massive attack on Aramco oil facilities, which knocked out half of its oil output, directly on the Islamic Republic.
+Tehran denied those allegations.

-(Reporting by Hatem Maher and Enas Alashray; Writing by Hatem Maher; Editing by Clarence Fernandez)
+(Reporting by Hatem Maher and Enas Alashray; Writing by Hatem Maher and Michael Georgy; Editing by Clarence Fernandez and Gerry Doyle)

 ((Hatem.Maher@thomsonreuters.com;))